KyleAMathews/react-headroom/www/pages/index.md

 *   `wrapperStyle` — pass styles for the wrapper div (this maintains the components vertical space at the top of the page).
 *   `parent` — provide a custom 'parent' element for scroll events. `parent` should be a function which resolves to the desired element.
 *   `pinStart` — height in px where the header should start and stop pinning.
 Useful when you have another element above Headroom component.
+*   `tag` - change the wrapper with the tag of your choice.